qpe/recdvb/README.md

 recdvb - command to record ISDB-T/S signals for linux DVB devices.
 Maintain for pt3 with mirakurun.

-What is difference from original?
+## What is difference from original?

+**Notice: Some destructive update.**

 - Remove network options
 - Support only DVBv5 API
 - Show recording statistics
 - Not handle SIGUSR1/SIGUSR2

 ## Alternative